 Automakers, including Toyota, are concerned about the sales evolution of minivans intended mainly in Japan.
 On March 15, 2021, bestcarweb.jp published a report that suggests a bleak future for minivans because of the declining birthrate and aging population.
 In the near- to mid-term future, this may lead to companies reducing the variants of their minivan models, and in some cases, discontinuation.

-In 2020, it is reported that TMC sold 69,517 units of the Toyota Voxy, 45,434 units of the Noah, and 26,368 units of the Esquire.
-Combined, that’s an adequate number to remain in the segment, but it’s no longer feasible for three similar models, it is reported.
+In 2020, TMC reportedly sold 69,517 units of the Toyota Voxy, 45,434 units of the Noah, and 26,368 units of the Esquire.
+Combined, that’s an adequate number to remain in the segment, but it’s no longer feasible for three similar models, as per reports.

-MPVs may be deemed boring in this side of the world, but in Japan, they are still a thing, to an extent that manufacturers are compelled to release cosmetic versions as separate models.
-Derivatives of the same MPV typically feature a distinctive character that appeals to a type of customer.
-In this story, we discuss the future of the Toyota Voxy, based on what has appeared on the Japanese media reports.
+MPVs may be deemed boring in this side of the world, but they are still a thing in Japan, to the extent that manufacturers have the motivation to release cosmetic versions as separate models.
+As a result, derivatives of the same MPV typically feature a distinctive character that appeals to different types of customers.

-The Toyota Noah has had a fancier alternative called Toyota Voxy that offers edgier and sportier design and a better road presence.
-The third-gen Toyota Noah and third-gen Toyota Voxy debuted in January 2014, and the Toyota Esquire “deluxe minivan” followed in October.
+The Toyota Noah has had a fancier alternative called Toyota Voxy that offers edgier and sportier design and a higher road presence.
+The third-gen Noah and Voxy debuted in January 2014, and the Toyota Esquire “deluxe minivan” followed that October.
 The new model was aimed at Japanese customers seeking an elegant design.
-Each of the three MPVs was sold via a separate sales channel: Voxy at Netz showrooms, Noah at Toyota Corolla dealerships and Esquire at Toyota and Toyopet outlets.
+Each of the three MPVs was sold via a separate sales channel: Voxy at Netz showrooms, Noah at Toyota Corolla dealerships, and Esquire at Toyota and Toyopet outlets.

-The Toyota Voxy would adopt the TNGA platform when it moves to its fourth generation, and employ a 2.0-liter full-hybrid powertrain.
-This could be the regional Toyota Corolla’s system that comes with the M20A-FXS engine, the 650-volt 1NM electric motor and a 216-volt Nickel-metal hydride battery pack.
-It was reported in the Japanese media that Toyota is looking to change the cell chemistry from Nickel-metal hydride to Lithium-Ion on the incoming Sienta MPV.
-We’ll have to wait to confirm the final configuration of the electrical system on the Voxy.
+The Toyota Voxy would adopt the TNGA platform when moving to its fourth generation and employ a 2.0-liter full-hybrid powertrain.
+This could be the regional Toyota Corolla’s system that comes with the M20A-FXS engine, the 650-volt 1NM electric motor, and a 216-volt Nickel-metal hydride battery pack.